Cxxxa/Scraping-Alpha/scraping-alpha/Scraping_Alpha/README.md

 into your DBMS to create two linking tables.
 The final instruction of `analysts.sql` then deletes the superfluous `execs` and `analysts` columns from the `transcripts` table (and for this reason, `execs.sql` must be imported first).

+### Future

+Harvesting the URLs of slide images shouldn't be too hard to implement - `slides_spider.py` should in theory to this, but the link to a transcript's slides is added to the page later via Javascript, which means at the moment it throws up a load of HTTP 200 status codes and nowt else.
+[Scrapy+Splash](https://github.com/scrapy-plugins/scrapy-splash) may be the solution, however.